Hybridoma technology: Method

 Laboratory animals (mammals, e.g. mice) are first exposed to the antigen against which an antibody is to be generated.
 Usually this is done by a series of injections of the antigen in question, over the course of several weeks.
 These injections are typically followed by the use of in vivo electroporation, which significantly enhances the immune response.
 Once splenocytes are isolated from the mammal's spleen, the B cells are fused with immortalised myeloma cells.
 The fusion of the B cells with myeloma cells can be done using electrofusion.
 Electrofusion causes the B cells and myeloma cells to align and fuse with the application of an electric field.
 Alternatively, the B-cells and myelomas can be made to fuse by chemical protocols, most often using polyethylene glycol.
-The myeloma cells are selected beforehand to ensure they are not secreting antibody themselves and that they lack the hypoxanthine-guanine phosphoribosyltransferase (HGPRT) gene, making them sensitive to the HAT medium (see below).
+The myeloma cells are selected beforehand to ensure they are not secreting antibody themselves and that they lack the hypoxanthine-guanine phosphoribosyltransferase (HGPRT) gene, making them sensitive (or vulnerable) to the HAT medium (see below).

 Fused cells are incubated in HAT medium (hypoxanthine-aminopterin-thymidine medium) for roughly 10 to 14 days.
 Aminopterin blocks the pathway that allows for nucleotide synthesis.
 Hence, unfused myeloma cells die, as they cannot produce nucleotides by the de novo or salvage pathways because they lack HGPRT.
 Removal of the unfused myeloma cells is necessary because they have the potential to outgrow other cells, especially weakly established hybridomas.
 Unfused B cells die as they have a short life span.
 In this way, only the B cell-myeloma hybrids survive, since the HGPRT gene coming from the B cells is functional.
 These cells produce antibodies (a property of B cells) and are immortal (a property of myeloma cells).
 The incubated medium is then diluted into multi-well plates to such an extent that each well contains only one cell.
 Since the antibodies in a well are produced by the same B cell, they will be directed towards the same epitope, and are thus monoclonal antibodies.